 Sacred Settlements are hosted by non-proselytizing, faith-based organizations where all are welcomed but not required to participate in the spiritual life of the community.

 Social services are very important for those experiencing long-term homelessness.
 However, we have found there is an enormous chasm between those who could benefit from these services and the services themselves.
 Our focus on community and a supportive network of missional neighbors and advocate befrienders is meant to be the bridge of trust, emotional support, and logistics for our friends coming off the street.
-Each Sacred Settlement will be supported by a network of like-minded partnerships for our future residents to connect with as they gain the stability and desire to begin that healing process.
+Each Sacred Settlement will be supported by a network of like-minded partnerships for our future inhabitants to connect with as they gain the stability and desire to begin that healing process.

 In Minnesota, 3/4 of homeless adults have experienced significant childhood traumas that make them more likely to suffer from major chronic health issues later in life, as well as mental illnesses, and substance abuse disorders.
 These issues can best be healed through meaningful relationships in community.
 In addition to a supportive community, a network of professional like-minded agencies offer a range of supportive services to inhabitants.

 Missionals are a central part of a community first approach.
 These individuals or families are resourced people who have a calling and desire to live among the poor and be a good neighbor.
 Missionals augment the role of family by modeling a healthy lifestyle and are a part of a routine support system.
 They function as equals by paying the same rent and following the same rules as any inhabitant without compensation.

 Advocates are people who do not live in the settlement but still desire to come alongside inhabitants as friends.
 For many people on the street, the world feels set up for them to fail and is overwhelming in its sometimes conflicting agendas and motives.
 Advocates are invaluable in supporting people in navigating life and fulfilling personal goals.